Hackers News Hackers News

 Inside the Cloud Authenticator’s Authentication Flow

-The communication between Chrome and the cloud authenticator is protected by the Noise Protocol Framework, using the Noise_NK_P256_AESGCM_SHA256 handshake variant.
+Communication between Chrome and the cloud authenticator is secured using the Noise Protocol Framework, specifically the Noise_NK_P256_AESGCM_SHA256 handshake variant.

-Chrome opens a WebSocket connection to wss[:]//enclave.ua5v[.]com/enclave, performs a Diffie-Hellman key exchange to establish a shared session key, and then signs every subsequent request with a TPM-backed device key.
+Chrome initiates a WebSocket connection to wss[:]//enclave.ua5v[.]com/enclave, performs a Diffie-Hellman key exchange to establish a shared session key, and subsequently signs every request with a TPM-backed device key.

-This design keeps key material off the device but concentrates cryptographic authority within a remote cloud enclave that, if compromised or impersonated, could allow an attacker to generate valid authentication responses on behalf of any enrolled user.
+While this design keeps key material off individual devices, it centralizes cryptographic authority within a remote cloud enclave.
+Should this enclave be compromised or impersonated, an attacker could potentially generate valid authentication responses for any enrolled user, bypassing traditional device-level security.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.